 I was asked a good question today: is Kate wearing a pair of the old Pied a Terre Imperias, or the newer ‘Karley’ style from Dune London?
 The Karley did come in black for some time, so it’s possible she purchased an extra pair or two, knowing hers would eventually wear out.
 I’ve no idea, and don’t really know of any distinguishing characteristics that would help someone trying to distinguish between the Imperia and the Karley.

 We saw the Duchess wear her Accessorize Filigree Bead short drop earrings again.

 Kate wore her hair up for the afternoon appointments.

 We did not see Kate wearing her sunglasses this afternoon, but she had them on a good part of the morning.
-It looks like she wore the folding Ray Ban non-polarized that we saw at Wimbledon last year, first worn to AELTC in 2014.
+It looks like she wore the folding Ray-Ban non-polarized that we saw at Wimbledon last year, first worn to AELTC in 2014.

-On Facebook there was a question or two about why Kate would have changed her clothes, and why she opted for a dress as opposed to trousers.
-My thought was that perhaps she wanted to convey respect for local residents and officials she was meeting.
+On Facebook, there was a question or two about why Kate would have changed her clothes, and why she opted for a dress as opposed to trousers.
+My thought was that perhaps she wanted to convey respect for local residents and the officials she was meeting.
 Someone else suggested it might be that she was cooler in a dress as opposed to the Zara jeans, which looked heavy, although they may be very lightweight.
-I’m not sure how much a polyester dress would breath, but it certainly might be why Kate changed.
+I’m not sure how much a polyester dress would breathe, but it certainly might be why Kate changed.
 Any other thoughts?